RESOURCES FOR STUDENTS IN TRANSITION

 DEFINITION OF HOMELESS

-The federal government’s legal definition of homelessness based on the McKinney-Vento Homeless Education Assistance Act is anyone who
+The federal government’s legal definition of homelessness based on the McKinney-Vento Homeless Education Assistance Act is students who lack fixed, regular, and adequate nighttime residence, which includes:

 CHILDREN’S RIGHTS